The most beautiful peaks

 Looking northward, the plateau at the base of Rothorn and Piccolo Rothorn

-The plateau at the base of Rothorn and Piccolo Rothorn seen from the summit of Testa Grigia
+The plateau at the base of Rothorn and little Rothorn seen from the summit of Testa Grigia

-• From Saint-Jean: The highest peak in the Gressoney valley is the.
-Testa Grigia, which can be reached via trail 6.
+From Saint-Jean: the highest peak in the Gressoney valley is Testa Grigia, reached by TRAIL 6 .
 Long route with a couple of tricky spots (described in the dedicated sheet), but the view from up there is absolutely incomparable.
 If I had to choose ONE destination out of all, this would probably be THE destination.

 Back to the list

-The view of Mount Rosa from Piccolo Rothorn
+The view of Monte Rosa from the Piccolo Rothorn

-The view of Mount Rosa from Piccolo Rothorn
+The view of Monte Rosa from the Piccolo Rothorn

-• From La-Trinité: after the Testa Grigia, there is a second trail that I particularly love, because it allows you to reach two peaks that are almost as spectacular and lie directly in front of Monte Rosa.
-Trail 10 reaches the Little Rothorn, from which with little further effort you reach the Rothorn.
-We stand on a crazy balcony just above the Bettaforca basin, with nothing between us and Rosa.
+From La-Trinité: after the Testa Grigia, there is a second trail that I particularly love, because it allows you to reach two peaks that are almost as spectacular and lie directly in front of Monte Rosa.
+TRAIL 10 reaches the Piccolo Rothorn, from which the Rothorn is reached with little further effort.
+We stand on a crazy balcony right above the Bettaforca basin, with nothing between us and Rosa.

 Back to the list